What to do if you have symptoms of a respiratory infection or have tested positive for COVID-19.

 Many people with COVID-19 will no longer be infectious after 5 days.
 You should therefore avoid contact with other people for at least 5 days after the day you took your test, or from the day your symptoms started (whichever was earlier).

 Some people may be infectious for up to 10 days from the start of their infection.
-You should therefore avoid meeting anyone who is at higher risk for 10 days.
-This includes older people, those who are pregnant, those who are unvaccinated, people of any age whose immune system means they are at higher risk of serious illness, people of any age with certain long-term conditions.
+You should therefore try and avoid meeting anyone who is at higher risk of becoming seriously unwell for 10 days after you took you test or started to have symptoms.

 If you have to leave your home when you’re unwell